ArthurSonzogni/CommitTracker/README.md

-# ChromeCommitTracker
+# ChromiumCommitTracker

-An [web application](https://chrome-commit-tracker.arthursonzogni.com) to show statistics about the Chrome repository.
+An [web application](https://chrome-commit-tracker.arthursonzogni.com) to show statistics about the Chromium, and related repositories.

 ### Running the server locally.